asheroto/Chocolatey-Package-Updater/README.md

 -   Supports scraping the version number from the download URL.
 -   Supports version number replacement in the download URL.
 -   Supports getting the latest version from a GitHub repository.
--   **Coming soon:** support for `ntfy` to send alerts to many other services (email, Discord, Telegram, PagerDuty, Twilio, etc.)
+-   **Coming soon:** support for `ntfy` to send alerts to other services (Discord, Telegram, PagerDuty, Twilio, etc.)
 -   **Coming soon:** dot-sourcing the script will not be required.

 **Note:** This is a rather new project, being born in late September 2023.
 There may still be some bugs.
 For now, check out the example packages to see how it works.
 Also check out the [To-Do List](#to-do-list) for upcoming features.

 > [!IMPORTANT]
-> **Alterting does not work at this time** but will in the next few weeks.
-I'm working on adding native support for other services.
-You can use `$Alert = false` to disable alerting for now or update the `SendAlertRaw` function to use your own service.
+> Alerting uses [ntfy.sh](https://github.com/binwiederhier/ntfy) to send you an e-mail alert, if you so choose.
+I will add in support for different types of alerts later.

 ## Requirements